mediaexplorer74/NFC/README.md

 ## Description

-Shows how to implement an NFC HCE (Host Card Emulation) tap+pay application.
+Shows how to implement an NFC read (fetch) data application.
-Also shows how to communicate with a smart card or NFC tag.
+This app is UWP sample.

 ## Screenshots
 ![Shot 1](Images/shot1.png)